oracle/oci-volume-provisioner/test/system/README.md

 of the required files (base64 encoded).
 If both are set, the former will take precedence.

+* $MNT_TARGET_OCID

+Mount target ocid used to attach file systems to for the oci-fss provisioner type

 We can then run the system test as follows:

 ```